 A catalogue issued by Columbia Records in 1901 mentioned two wax cylinders labeled "Vocal Solos in Hawaiian", containing recordings of "Aloha ʻOe" (# 30200) and "Kuʻu Pua I Paoakalani" (# 30201).
 Neither on the labels nor in the catalogue was any further information given regarding the performer(s).
 It is uncertain if this was recorded in Hawaii and the cylinders are now lost.
 SEE NEXT LINK:

 A more detailed documented version was recorded in 1904

-(c) Quartette of Hawaiian girls from Kawaiko Seminary (1904)
+(c) Quartet of Hawaiian Girls from Kawaihao Seminary (1904)